mehery-soccom/mehery-soccom.github.io/server-xms/docs/4_message_routing.md

 parent : API Integration
 ---
 # Routing Messages to Queue
-By default all your inbound messages are forward to AgentDesk, or ClientApp configred with __Default Inbound Queue__.
+By default all your inbound messages are forwarded to AgentDesk or ClientApp configred with __Default Inbound Queue__.
 To change routing of current session you can use session routing API.
 [Full Documentation](/server-xms/public2/index.html?shell#session-routing):

 ### Switch to External Server